helium/HIP/0007-managing-hip-process.md

 # Stakeholders

 We plan to circulate this proposal in
-[Discord #hip-open-discussion channel](https://discord.gg/helium).
+[Discord #hip-discussion channel](https://discord.gg/helium).
 We will also solicit specific individuals for feedback, from both within the Helium community and other crypto and open-source projects.